ramezanifar/ros-windows-node/README.md

                 print "roscore is dead.
 Application is terminated" self.run = False  # Terminate the while loop

-            time.sleep(1)  #  Check the ros connection at slow rate
+            time.sleep(1)  #  Check the ros connection at a slow rate

     def callback(self,data):
         # Callback for the subscriber